What is the ABDR?

 About Data Collected by the ABDR

-Additional to data collected at the time of surgery and revision surgery, the ABDR will ask patients brief questions about their health at 1, 2, 5, 10 years post-surgery.
-These questions are about to be piloted.
+Additional to data collected at the time of surgery and revision surgery, the ABDR may ask patients brief questions about their device periodically after surgery.
+This questionnaire is completely voluntary and part of an ABDR sub-study called PROMs (Patient Reported Outcome Measures).

 A full list of data items collected by the ABDR can be found here.

-Surgeons complete these details on the Data Collection Form (ABDR) for inclusion in the registry:
+Surgeons/Clinicians complete these details on the ABDR Data Collection Form for inclusion in the registry:

-- Patient details: name and date-of-birth, address and contact details (these details, which are never released to the public, are important for follow up with the patient’s surgeon where necessary and enable the patient to be contacted in the event of a product recall)
+- Patient details: name and date-of-birth, address and contact details (these details, which are never released to the public, are important for follow up with the patient’s surgeon where necessary and enable the patient to be contacted, eg by their health provider, in the event of a hazard alert)

 - History (reason for operation, type of operation)